Schweizerischer Jugendmusikwettbewerb (SJMW)

 |Categories for the next competition:||

-Chamber music: Duo (free repertoire), Duo 'Early Music before 1750', Duo 'Contemporary Music after 1950', Ensembles (free repertoire), Ensembles 'Early Music' before 1750, Ensembles 'Contemporary Music after 1950', Percussion Ensembles, Recorder Ensembles
+Chamber music: Duo (free repertoire), Duo 'Early Music before 1750', Duo 'Contemporary Music', Ensembles (free repertoire), Ensembles 'Early Music' before 1750, Ensembles 'Contemporary Music', Percussion Ensembles, Recorder Ensembles

 |Age range:||8-20 (-22 for voice)